 What’s the most fulfilling part about doing this work, and are there sentiments people have shared with you on calls that have stuck with you?

 “I can’t share specifics about calls, but I can share that I have a couple of regulars on the line.
-I can recognise their voice and the way they speak.
+I can recognize their voice and the way they speak.
 When that happens, we can start to check in with each other, almost like anonymous friends.
 I’ve had a few calls where we’ve been able to talk about music and art and how amazing and transformative they’ve been for us.
 We can transcend strictly trans topics, and that’s where it gets human.
 I love the calls where we can both be reminded that we, as trans people — even though we’re part of a small community — we contain multitudes and have such richness of life.
 I live for calls like that.”

 This interview has been condensed for length and clarity.